Bramshott Common

-On this walk, children will enjoy the three pools with ducks, fish and lilly pads.
-Also look out for a rope swing, wishing well and a natural climbing frame in the roots of an old tree.
+On this walk, children will enjoy the ponds at Waggoners Wells with ducks, fish and lily pads.
+Also look out for a rope swing, stream and a natural climbing frame in the roots of an old tree.

 The Basics

-Parking: Free parking area at the end of Rectory Lane, Bramshott (Postcode: GU26 6DN - W3W: feelers/replayed/punctured)
+Parking: Free car park at the very end of Rectory Lane, Bramshott (Postcode: GU26 6DN - W3W: ///feelers.replayed.punctured)

-Not far from the A3, Bramshott Common is an easy place to explore with the family and just next door, the National Trust manage Waggoners Wells with it’s three ponds.
-This walk includes both areas and is particularly enjoyable in the Autumn.
+Not far from the A3, Bramshott Common is an easy place to explore and just next door, The National Trust manages Waggoners Wells with it’s three interconnected ponds.
+This walk includes both areas and is particularly enjoyable in the autumn when an avenue of Canadian maples turns bright crimson.

 The Route